Last Updated on: 27 Jan 2026

 The Grand Vitara mileage range is 19.2 kmpl - 27.97 kmpl.

-The Maruti Suzuki Grand Vitara rivals include the Hyundai Creta, Maruti Suzuki Victoris, Kia Seltos, Toyota Urban Cruiser Hyryder, Skoda Kushaq, Volkswagen Taigun and Citroen Aircross.
+The Grand Vitara rivals include the Hyundai Creta, Maruti Suzuki Victoris, Kia Seltos, Toyota Urban Cruiser Hyryder, Skoda Kushaq, Volkswagen Taigun and Citroen Aircross.
 It also competes with SUV-coupes like the Tata Curvv and Citroen Basalt.

-Key Highlights of the Maruti Grand Vitara
+Key Highlights of Grand Vitara:

 - The Maruti Grand Vitara is one of the best selling mid-size SUVs in India.

-- Its ex-showroom prices range between Rs 10.77 lakh and Rs 19.57 lakh.
+- Its Grend Vitara ex-showroom prices range between Rs 10.77 lakh and Rs 19.57 lakh.

 - Other engine options include a 1.5-litre mild hybrid petrol unit that produces 103hp and 139Nm.